PFurtak/PFurtakBlog/content/blog/firebase-auth-two/index.md

 `export const auth = firebase.auth();`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finally, we can now configure a couple of options specific to the google sign-in provider we have enabled.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can now configure a couple of options specific to the google sign-in provider we have enabled.
 We will want to create a variable called provider and set it with the following:

 `const provider = new firebase.auth.GoogleAuthProvider();`